swaldhoer/native-lua/README.rst

 MinGWs' `gcc` and some sort of `make` is also straight forward.

-But this does not allow a good platform and compiler independent way of building and testing `Lua`, especially testing is not that simple as it should be.
+But this does not allow a good platform and compiler independent way of building and testing `Lua`.
+Especially testing is not that simple as it should be.
 Therefore this project tries to implement a platform and compiler independent way of building **and** testing `Lua`.